Conditions Anthrax

 How is anthrax diagnosed?

 Diagnosis can be difficult because more common infectious diseases cause similar symptoms.
-A few examples show other possible causes physicians must consider.
+A few examples show other possible causes that doctors must consider.
 In the case of cutaneous anthrax, these include bacterial skin disorders.
 However, unlike cutaneous anthrax, these are usually painful.
-In the case of pulmonary anthrax, these include respiratory diseases caused by fungi and viruses.
+In the case of pulmonary anthrax, these include respiratory diseases caused by bacteria, fungi and viruses.
 For gastrointestinal anthrax, these are very common gastrointestinal infections caused by viruses or bacteria.
 And for injection anthrax, they include abscesses or diseases in which skin, connective, and muscle tissues die (necrosis).

 How is anthrax treated?

 Various antibiotics are available for treating anthrax, depending on the symptoms and severity of the disease.
 Even before the laboratory result is available, doctors should start treatment immediately if anthrax is suspected, as the disease can be fatal within a short time if left untreated.
-In contrast, an early start of antibiotic therapy leads to a rapid improvement.
+In contrast, an early start of antibiotic therapy usually leads to rapid improvement.

 There are many antibiotics that are effective against the anthrax pathogen.
 They are usually given as infusions and sometimes also combined.
 Depending on the severity of the course of the disease, supporting treatment in the intensive care unit may be necessary.
 If the course of the disease has already progressed to the point where the bacteria have been able to produce numerous toxins, antibiotic therapy is usually no longer successful.

 In order to prevent or slow down the progression of the disease, antibodies against the bacterial toxins can be used to supplement antibiotic therapy in cases of pulmonary anthrax.
-However, these are only approved in the United States.

 Although the risk of contracting the infection from an infected person is extremely low, infection is possible if contact is made with contaminated clothing or wound fluid.
 The following measures, which reduce the risk of infection, apply primarily to hospital personnel: